 The veterinarian-client-patient relationship (VCPR) is a professional standard in the veterinary services industry.
 It is a relationship that is established mutually when a veterinarian and client decide that a pet will be treated.
-This includes the veterinarian taking responsibility for providing your pet medical care; taking/keeping medical records, giving appropriate advice/treatment options and diagnosing and prescribing medicine.
+This includes the veterinarian taking responsibility for providing your pet medical with care; taking/keeping medical records, giving appropriate advice/treatment options, and diagnosing and prescribing medication.

 Veterinary medicine is regulated both nationally and by state/province.
 Typically, a veterinarian is licensed to practice in one state/province, although some may be licensed in more than one.
 Depending on where the veterinarian is licensed, the VCPR may or may not be permitted to be established remotely.
 If the VCPR can be established remotely, the veterinarian is able to practice telemedicine, which includes diagnosing and prescribing medication to your pet.